-Our changing climate and loss of bee friendly habitats is not good news for bees.
-Some species are already extinct and many more are on the threatened list, but why are bees so important?
+Our changing climate and loss of bee friendly habitats are not good news for bees or the planet.
+Some species are already extinct, and many more are on the threatened list, but why are bees so important?

 Why do we need bees?